Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 • moderate stage - 2–4 months;

-Sometimes, in the severe stage, there are no periods of remission.
+Sometimes, during a severe stage, there are no periods of remission.

 Main classification